tasitae/office-docs-powershell/skype/docs-conceptual/intro.md

 Here you will find all of the Skype for Business PowerShell help topics.
 These topics are 'open source' and open for contributions.
 If you are interested in contributing to this content head over to the source GitHub repo and look through the README.

 The repo is located here: https://github.com/microsoftdocs/office-docs-powershell and you can find the README displayed at the bottom of the page.

+To learn how to connect to Skype for Business Online with PowerShell, see: https://docs.microsoft.com/en-us/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell.